 Photo by Innerbody Research

 Promescent made its name by pioneering delay sprays to help men overcome premature ejaculation, but the company has since greatly expanded its catalog of sexual health products.
-It formulates its VitaFLUX supplement for men or women (both of which are the exact same except for label color), but in this guide, we'll focus on what this supplement might do for those with female anatomy.
-Promescent claims its VitaFLUX for Women may help:
+Its VitaFLUX supplement is available for men and women (both are the exact same except for label color), but in this guide, we'll focus on what this supplement might do for those with female anatomy.
+Promescent claims VitaFLUX for Women may help:

 We’ll investigate the validity of these claims next, but it seems like Promescent intends for VitaFLUX to boost both sexual and overall wellness.
 This is similar to how Leading Edge Health — the company behind HerSolution — markets its female libido supplements.